-- 7. Presentation of subject material: Subject material is presented during lecture and lab by the SOMI faculty.
-Students will receive evaluation by the clinical coordinator during site visits to determine proficiencies in this area as well as the proficiency performed for a clinical instructors. - 8.
-Practice and feedback: The student practices a given procedure under simulated conditions with volunteers or mannequins or on actual patients under real conditions with the direct supervision of a qualified sonographer.
-The students will practice in the scan lab to meet mastery of skills prior to completion in the clinical setting. - 9.
-Testing under simulated conditions: The student must be able to perform a given exam under simulated conditions on a volunteer while being evaluated by clinical coordinator.
-Once the simulated condition is completed with 100% accuracy the student may complete the assigned proficiency at the clinical affiliation with direct supervision of the qualified sonographer. - 10.
+- 1. Presentation of subject material: Subject material is presented during lecture and lab by the SOMI faculty. - 2.
+Practice and feedback: The student practices a given procedure under simulated conditions with volunteers or mannequins or on actual patients under real conditions with the direct supervision of a qualified radiographer. - 3.
+Testing under simulated conditions: The student must be able to perform a given exam under simulated conditions on a volunteer while being evaluated by laboratory instructors.
+Simulations will meet the ARRT parameters for simulated competencies. - 4.
 Competency evaluation: The student must be able to perform a given procedure on actual patients under real conditions (or simulated if appropriate) independently while being evaluated by clinical instructors or selected technologists who have been trained to perform competency evaluations.
-Student progression to this level will vary; however, all primary certification competency requirements must be met by the end of each semester to continue to the next semester.
+Student progression to this level will vary; however, all primary certification competency requirements must be met by the spring term of the junior year in order to progress to the advanced (senior) level.
 Program faculty can revoke a previous "comped exam" if the student is unable to answer appropriate procedural questions regarding the procedure.
-Refer to clinical course syllabi and the competency evaluation form. - 11.
-Refinement of clinical skills: Once a student has proven competent on a given procedure, the student must refine his/her clinical skills on that procedure by performing the exam on actual patients under indirect supervision.
+Refer to clinical course syllabi and the competency evaluation form.